christopher-fuller/mongoid_restful_api/README.md

 # mongoid_restful_api

-A gem that simplifies the creation of restful APIs backed by [MongoDB](http://mongodb.org) via the [Mongoid](http://mongoid.org) ODM.
-Defining models and/or controllers in Rails is optional during development.
+A gem that simplifies the creation of restful Rails APIs backed by [MongoDB](http://mongodb.org) via the [Mongoid](http://mongoid.org) ODM.
+Defining models and/or controllers in Rails is now entirely optional during development.

+## Purpose

+The purpose of this gem is to simplify development and does so by exploiting dynamic attributes in MongoDB and Mongoid and also the dynamic nature of Ruby itself.
+This gem sets up wildcard routing so all ALL top-level resourceful routes are enabled and work even if models and/or controllers have not yet been created in the Rails application.
+And since all attributes are accepted into the database (when the Mongoid setting `allow_dynamic_fields` is set to `true`), a focus on client-side javascript work is made possible during the initial phases of prototyping and development.
+Then later in the development lifecycle, before deploying to production, the wildcard routes must be removed and the Mongoid setting `allow_dynamic_fields` should be set to `false`, since these are both security concerns.
+The controllers that are created in the application can now simply extend `MongoidRestfulApiController` and do not require further logic unless additional or overridden functionality is desired.

 ## Disclaimer

-The purpose of this gem is to simplify development and does so by exploiting dynamic attributes in MongoDB and Mongoid and also the dynmaic nature of Ruby itself.
-Using the `mongoid_restful_api_wildcard_routes` introduces a major security issue in the applicaiton and should **only be used during development**.
-Once the `mongoid_restful_api_wildcard_routes` are removed (before deploying the application to production) and models are created for each the application's APIs, simply extending the `MongoidRestfulApiController` does not introduce any security issues.
-Please follow the instructions below to understand the production deployment workflow.
+Using this gem introduces a security concern in the Rails application.
+The `mongoid_restful_api_wildcard_routes` **must only be used during development**.
+Please follow the instructions below to understand the production deployment workflow and the `mongoid_restful_api_wildcard_routes` **must be removed before deploying to production**.

-Since there are only two small source files that contain the bulk of the functionality of the gem, please take a moment to look them over and decide for yourself if the gem is right for your application.

 ## Mongoid Version